 To avoid this problem, set up an automatic savings plan.
 Take the money you’ve earmarked in your budget for savings and automatically transfer that sum out of your account each month and into a separate savings account.
 Alternatively, you can arrange to have your entire paycheck directly deposited to your savings account on payday and then set up an automatic withdrawal of the amount you’ll need to cover your monthly expenses.

 The best place to stash your growing savings is an interest-earning account at a separate bank.
 That way, you won’t be able to withdraw those funds as easily, so you won’t be tempted to use them for anything short of a real emergency.
-An online bank account is a good choice since it will earn a higher interest rate than a basic savings account.
+An online bank account at CIT Bank is a good choice since it will earn a higher interest rate than a basic savings account.
 Other low-risk investments for your emergency savings include money market accounts and CDs.

 You can give your savings an extra boost by banking financial windfalls.
 For instance, if you get a bonus at work or a refund on your taxes, don’t automatically spend it; tuck the money, or at least part of it, into your new emergency fund.